Nawang Gombu Sherpa: Early life and background

 Gombu was born in the Kharta region to the north-east of Everest.
 His early life was marked by the complexities of his parents' marriage.
 His father, Nawang, was a monk, the younger brother of the local feudal landowner.
 His mother, Tenzing's beloved older sister, was Lhamu Khipa, a nun from a family of serfs.
 The two eloped, causing a scandal, and for a time they lived in Khumbu, a Sherpa district on the other side of the border in Nepal.

 As a young boy, Gombu was sent back to Tibet to become a monk at Rongbuk Monastery, an hour's walk below what is now Everest base camp.
 Gombu's grandmother was a cousin of the head lama, Trulshik Rinpoche, but the connection offered him no protection from the brutal punishment often meted out to novices who failed in their studies.

 Career

 After a year, Gombu fled with a friend, crossing the Nangpa La into Khumbu, where the first western visitors were beginning to explore the southern approaches to Everest.

+In 1954 the Himalayan Mountaineering Institute in Darjeeling sent him to Switzerland on a technical climbing course.

-He was the first man in the world to climb Everest twice with the Indian Expedition and American.
+He was the first man in the world to climb Everest twice with the Indian Expedition and the American Expedition.
 No small feat as the record was not broken for a very long time.
 He climbed Mount Rainier numerous times and traveled extensively.

 Nawang Gombu lived in Darjeeling, India, and spent his life at the Himalayan Mountaineering Institute retiring as an adviser there.
 He had four children and a wife Sita who lives in Darjeeling.

+During the 1970s, 1980s, and 1990s, Nawang Gombu worked as a seasonal guide for Rainier Mountaineering, Inc. (RMI), assisting climbs on Mount Rainier in Washington State.